Abbey Library of St. Gall, Switzerland

 British History Online is the digital library containing some of the core printed primary and secondary sources for the medieval and modern history of the British Isles.
 Created by the Institute of Historical Research and the History of Parliament Trust, it aims to support academic and personal users around the world in their learning, teaching and research.

-British Library Digitized Images
+British Library Digitised Images

 The British Library has released 1 million images onto Flickr Commons (view the album) for "anyone to use, remix, and repurpose".
 The images shared by the British Library come from 17th, 18th and 19th century books.